Symplectic structure perturbations and continuity of symplectic invariants: Variant spectral invariants; proof of Theorem

-Now we will carefully study the linking property between $x_n$ and $c$.
-First, note that there are only finitely many basis elements, by passing to a subsequence, we can assume for each $n$, one generator of peak of $x_n$ {\it with respect to $\ell_{t_n}$} is in the form of $T^{A_n}[y,v]$ where $[y,v]$ is a basis element, i.e., $\ell_{t_n}(x_n) = \mathcal A_{\omega_{t_n}}(T^{A_n}[y,v])$.
-By definition, there exists some (sub)chain of $c$ linking with $T^{A_n}[y,v]$.
-Again, since there are only finitely many basis generators, by passing to a (sub)subsequence, we can assume
+Since there are only finitely many basis elements, by passing to a subsequence, we can assume that for each $n$, $\ell_{t_n}(\sigma_n) = \mathcal A_{\omega_{t_n}}(T^{A_n}[y,v])$, with the same basis element $[y,v]$.
+By definition, there exists some sub-chain of $c$ with elements connecting with $T^{A_n}[y,v]$ by Floer trajectories.
+Again, since there are only finitely many basis generators, by passing to a subsequence, we can assume that,